 Did you know personalized CTAs perform 202% better than normal or generic ones?
 (Hubspot)

-Here is a checklist that you could use to write better CTAs
+Here is a checklist for better CTAs.

 - Action-Oriented Text: Use clear and compelling verbs like “Shop,” “Learn,” or “Get Started.”